 Here are some of the steps you'll need to take to get your heavy items ready to be shipped, as well as your best options for getting them to their destination.

-How to Package Heavy Items for Shipping
+How to Ship Heavy Items

 To get a reasonable estimate of costs for shipping heavy items, you must first identify and establish several vital details.
 These include: